geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 ### Big Government Example and Lego

 I'll keep it short, because this plays out much like the other examples above.
-I actually like this case study a lot because it shows how they released a very narrowly scoped initial version (with respect to both capabilities and distribution) and built on the gathered feedback.
-However, I don't see how that first version is a skateboard except for it being a much simpler, stripped-down version of the releases that came after.
+Like the other two examples, I also like this case study a lot because it shows how they released a very narrowly scoped initial version (with respect to both capabilities and distribution) and built on the gathered feedback.
+However, I don't see how that first version is a skateboard except for it being a much simpler, stripped-down version compared to the releases that came after.
 But again, a skateboard is not a simpler car, it's not a partial car, it's not part of a car.

 There's another example (Lego) in Kniberg's article, where he explicitly admits that he doesn't even know where the skateboard is, but he does emphasize the importance of early user feedback.
 For good measure, he throws in another Lego example that didn't have a skateboard and subsequently failed...[^lego-worlds]

 ## A Skateboard Isn't a Simpler Car...